 In regards to my case, I wanted to tell the story of motherhood.
 I started this blog as a way to speak to mothers that needed encouragement.
 I thought if I shared my viewpoints, I could provide a sense of comfort to those roughing it through diapers, and toddler tantrums.
 As time progressed, I increased my writing ability and eventually landed my first client.
 (There is something about great SEO and word control that naturally attracts others.)

-Moreover, reasons people work for themselves as freelancers include:
+Moreover, the reasons people work for themselves as freelancers include:

 - Setting their own hours